 The collection of Environment Variables is disabled by default.
-To enable Environment Variables in the Program details dialog, the command line argument --capture-environment-variables is required.
+To enable Environment Variables in the Program details dialog, enable it either by using the Capture Environment Variables option in the Run Dialog or by using the command line argument --capture-environment-variables.